Caye Caulker Guide: Best Hotels, Restaurants and Things to Do

 If you are Dutch and you are reading this blog post in English, just tap the menu button to change the language to Dutch!

 This blogpost contains affiliate links, so I earn a small commission when you book through my website, at no extra cost to you!
-So thank you if you book your accommodation through my website!
+Thank you if you book your accommodation through my website!

 How to get there and get around